awelllle/uncomplex-io/content/blog/what-is-the-html-dom/index.md

 Because of the DOM, when you toggle that button on the top right corner of this page, Javascript changes the "outfit" of this page.

-The DOM is like a mannequin of a webpage in the eyes of languages like JavaScript.
+The DOM is like the mannequin of a webpage in the eyes of languages like JavaScript.